antirez/RESP3/spec.md

     (the connection remains in RESP2 mode)

 The successful reply to the HELLO command is just a map reply.
-The information in the Hello reply is server dependent, but there is one item which is mandatory: a field named `server` must tell the client the name of the service that implements the RESP3 protocol.
-In the case of Redis the value will just be `redis`.
-All the other fields are service dependent.
-Redis will likely emit the following fields:
+The information in the Hello reply is in part server dependent, but there are certain fields that are mandatory for all the RESP3 implementations:

-    * server: "redis"
+    * server: "redis" (or other software name)
-    * version: the Redis (or other software using RESP3) version
+    * version: the srever version
-    * proto: the maximum version of the RESP protocol supported.
+    * proto: the maximum version of the RESP protocol supported

+In addition, in the case of the RESP3 implementation of Redis, the following fields will also be emitted:

     * id: the client connection ID

-In addition, in the case of the RESP3 implementation of Redis, the following fields will also be emitted:

     * mode: "standalone", "sentinel" or "cluster"
     * role: "master" or "replica"
     * modules: list of loaded modules as an array of strings